In this article

-A deep bite is otherwise known as a deep overbite, overbite, or closed bite.
-It is a malocclusion in which the upper front teeth excessively overlap the lower front teeth, and occurs when the mouth is closed.
+A deep bite is also called a deep overbite, excessive overbite, or closed bite.
+It is a malocclusion where the upper front teeth excessively overlap the lower front teeth when the mouth is closed.

-A deep overbite can be an aesthetic problem.
-Patients may be embarrassed about their teeth and smile.
-A deep overbite can also cause various dental problems.
+A deep overbite is usually an esthetic problem, as some people are embarrassed about their smile.
+However, it can also cause various dental problems.

 An untreated, deep overbite can lead to the following complications:

 A deep bite occurs due to many reasons.
 This includes:

 We recommend at-home clear aligners if you have mild teeth misalignment.
 View our top recommendations.

 Treatment for a deep bite usually requires going to an orthodontist.
 Extreme cases often require at least two years of treatment and maintenance afterward.

 Other factors that affect the length and kind of treatment plan include: